-The shape of the Oueenstown Lakes - Central Otago region, the travel distances and road network configuration, location of the population centres and the shift in the location of the largest population concentration in the region from Alexandra to Queenstown makes use of the concept of a single hub with spokes challenging.
+The shape of the Queenstown Lakes - Central Otago region, the travel distances and road network configuration, location of the population centres and the shift in the location of the largest population concentration in the region from Alexandra to Queenstown makes use of the concept of a single hub with spokes challenging.
 Cromwell and Alexandra are the most central geographically and in terms of the road network.
 Queenstown has the largest population and high growth along with Wanaka.
-Queenstown also distributed around the hub in small population spoke or satellite facilities to optimise provision and
+Queenstown also has the airport for out of region access for events.